WGLab/dragonstar2019/day1_bam_vcf/Practice_Linux_commands.md

 To do other tutorial, you might need to run `conda deactivate` to get out of the base environment.
 You might have errors if you do not deactivate the environment.

+### Use genome browser and Ensembl to retrieve gene annotation information

+We prepared a few slides illustrating how to download information from commonly used genomics web servers to download annotation information for genes and transcripts.
+You can open this PPT file and follow instructions there to finish the exercise and get more familiar with these two web sites.

+The file can be downloaded from [download_annotation.pdf](download_annotation.pdf).